How to make meaningful New Year’s resolutions?

 This blog has been co-created by expert psychologist, Dr Sukie Bilkhu, and Medstars’ Tom O’Brien.

-Sukie says, “It’s okay knowing what you want to focus on for your resolution but not many people know the why or the intention behind the resolution.”
+Sukie says, “Not many people know the why or the intention behind their resolution.”
 Why is it that you want to read more?
 Exercise more?
 Quit smoking?
 Eat more healthily?

 When planning what your resolutions should be, you need to imagine where you want to be in several years’ time.
 Then you need to think about what you can do right now to get yourself closer to that goal.
 Being vague when setting resolutions risks finishing the year disappointed.
 So, rather than saying ‘I want to go to the gym more’ or ‘I’ll read more’ specify how often you’ll aim to go to the gym or how many books you’ll read so you’ll have more of an incentive.